 You should also keep reliable written records with this information:

-Fair market value of the property when you donated it, and how you determined the fair market value.
+- Fair market value (FMV) of the property when you donated it, and how you determined the FMV.
 If it was determined by appraisal, keep a copy of the signed appraisal.

-Cost or other basis of the property if you must reduce its fair market value by appreciation.
+- Cost or other basis of the property if you must reduce its FMV by appreciation.
 Your records should also include the amount of the reduction and how you figured it.
 If choosing the 50% limit instead of the 30% limit on certain capital-gain property, you must keep a record that shows:

-Approximate date you acquired the property or substantially completed it if you did 1 of these:
+- Approximate date you acquired the property or substantially completed it if you did one of these:

 If you're unable to provide information on either the date you acquired the property or the cost basis of the property, you must attach an explanation to your return.
 This applies only if you have reasonable cause for not being able to provide the date and cost-basis information.